-Would it be possible to write a piece about the absurdity of German life?
-The eye-popping, mind-boggling, neuron-grilling absurdity of German life?
+Would it be possible to write a piece about the periodic absurdity of German life?
+The eye-popping, mind-boggling, neuron-grilling absurdity of the bureaucratic mindset?
 I don’t think so.
 See, I can’t even come up with the right adjectives…

 So I go back to my kids and he starts working downstairs.
 I am feeling pretty smug, my place will soon be spotless.
 I am somewhat bothered by the fact that I still don’t know what it’s going to cost, despite having (sheepishly) asked twice.
 But apparently, German service is so valuable, it gets sold without even looking at the price tag.
 It will certainly be very objectively priced, “don’t worry, you can afford to pay” (in his own words) – I promise to let you know when I get the frigging invoice.

 Two hours elapse and I am getting impatient.
-No sounds have been coming from the basement in a rather long time but I never dare distrust the guy, and with two young children prancing around and a e-mails piling up, my hands and feet are tied.
+No sounds have been coming from the basement in a rather long time but I never dare distrust the guy, and with two young children prancing around and e-mails piling up, my hands and feet are tied.
 I cannot go down and check right now.
-But I mean, what can go wrong, he was recommended by a German friend, a mother of two, right?
+But I mean, what can go wrong, he was recommended by a German friend (a mother of two), right?

-Well, to make the story short, he brings me back the key and I smile and ask: “Finished?” while he actually tries to crack a joke about how FAST he is… Then, still without naming his price, he departs.
-I pack both kids into the car to meet my husband downtown after a long and exhausting day (in a cafe that completely lacks anything even remotely similar to customer service – surprise, surprise!…).
+Well, to make a long story short, he brings me back the key and I smile and ask: “Finished?” while he actually tries to crack a joke about how FAST he is… Then, still without naming his price, he departs.
+I pack both kids into the car to meet my husband downtown after a long and exhausting day (as fate would have it, in a cafe that completely lacks anything even remotely similar to customer service – surprise, surprise!…).

 You tell me.
 Because by now all my reasoning powers are humming tunes in a happier place, a place where other happy people walk the long white corridors in white robes with hands tied behind their backs, and where nurses inject Xanax.